 Science and anecdotal evidence have shown us that medical cannabis has potential for just about anything that ails you.
-From headaches to cancer, this “miracle” drug is flanked by incredible stories of seriously ill people recovering, or at least finding refuge, from terrible sickness using only this all-natural plant.
+This “miracle” plant is flanked by incredible stories of seriously ill people recovering, or at least finding refuge, from terrible sickness using only this all-natural plant.

 But whatever its wonders, just because a medication can make you better (and poses little risk) doesn’t mean you want to go dosing yourself with high levels just because you can.
 While cannabis can’t cause death – the compounds in it can’t shut down the vital parts of the brain that control things like breathing – over-consumption can leave a patient feeling kind of crappy.